 For the personal safety of staff and visitors (of AQA and the occupants of the building) and other members of the public and to act as a deterrent against crime.

 To support law enforcement bodies in the prevention, detection and prosecution of crime.
+This may include social media and internet monitoring where AQA believe our products and services may be being illegally passed on or sold.

 To assist in the effective resolution of disputes which arise in the course of disciplinary or grievance proceedings with staff (of AQA or occupants of or visitors to the building).